 While the evidence demonstrated a high level of diagnostic accuracy with CT at <6 hours compared to >6 hours, evidence at time intervals beyond this time-point was lacking.
 One study including 40 participants reported a sensitivity of 95% of CT within 12 hours of ictus.
 A second study reported the diagnostic accuracy of CT at varying time points up to seven days after ictus.
 Sensitivity of CT imaging was 100% at <1 day, 2 days and at 3 days, and reduced to 96% at 4-7 days.
 Specificity remained at 100% at every time-point.
 However, the committee agreed that the evidence was of too low quantity and quality to justify any recommendation.
 The committee agreed that further research reviewing the accuracy of investigations at different time-points would better inform future practice.
-As such, the committee made a recommendation for research to review the diagnostic accuracy of CT head scans at alternative time intervals (for example, 12 or 24 hours) from ictus in adults with

-1 suspected subarachnoid haemorrhage.
-This area was also identified as a priority area for 2 further research (see Appendix J:).
+As such, the committee made a recommendation for research to review the diagnostic accuracy of CT head scans at alternative time intervals (for example, 12 or 24 hours) from ictus in adults with suspected subarachnoid haemorrhage.
+This area was also identified as a priority area for further research (see Appendix J:).

-3 The committee recognised that sensitivity of CT and LP depends on the timing of the test.
-A 4 CT scan has a very high sensitivity within 6 hours of the onset of symptoms, but sensitivity 5 declines thereafter.
-It may not always be possible to perform a CT scan within 6 hours of the 6 onset of symptoms, and in these cases, a negative CT scan should be interpreted in clinical 7 context and other investigations considered if SAH is still suspected.
-The committee agreed 8 that lumbar puncture should typically be done at least 12 hours from onset of acute 9 headache to allow the release of bilirubin into the CSF, and the development of 10 xanthochromia detectable by visual inspection and by spectrophotometry.
-The committee 11 noted that LP may be performed before 12 hours from symptom onset if deemed clinically 12 necessary to ascertain an earlier diagnosis, but highlighted that detection of xanthochromia 13 would be unreliable at this time-point.
-LP performed within 12 hours of symptom onset, 14 however, can allow analysis of red blood cell count in the CSF, although this may also be 15 unreliable as blood from a ruptured aneurysm can take several hours to appear in the lumbar 16 thecal sac and a traumatic LP may cause blood to leak into the CSF.
-As such, the committee 17 agreed to make a consensus recommendation to allow at least 12 hours after symptom 18 onset before doing a lumbar puncture to diagnose a subarachnoid haemorrhage.
-The 19 committee also agreed that LP may remain accurate up until 2 weeks post-ictus.
+The committee recognised that sensitivity of CT and LP depends on the timing of the test.
+A CT scan has a very high sensitivity within 6 hours of the onset of symptoms, but sensitivity declines thereafter.
+Taking into account the invasive risks of lumbar puncture and the costs of procedure, the committee concluded that LP should not be routinely offered if a CT head scan done within 6 hours of symptom onset shows no evidence of a subarachnoid haemorrhage.
+The committee considered that there may be some rare cases where LP is still indicated despite a negative result from a CT performed within 6 hours, for example if a strong clinical suspicion of SAH remains, but highlighted that this should not be routine practice given the high diagnostic accuracy of early CT.
+Instead, the HCP should think about alternative diagnoses and seek advice from a specialist in neurosurgery, neuroradiology, neurology or stroke medicine.
+It may not always be possible to perform a CT scan within 6 hours of the onset of symptoms, and in these cases, a negative CT scan should be interpreted in clinical context and other investigations considered if SAH is still suspected.
+The committee agreed that lumbar puncture should typically be done at least 12 hours from onset of acute headache to allow the release of bilirubin into the CSF, and the development of xanthochromia detectable by visual inspection and by spectrophotometry.
+The committee noted that LP may be performed before 12 hours from symptom onset if deemed clinically necessary to ascertain an earlier diagnosis, but highlighted that detection of xanthochromia would be unreliable at this time-point.
+LP performed within 12 hours of symptom onset, however, can allow analysis of red blood cell count in the CSF, although this may also be unreliable as blood from a ruptured aneurysm can take several hours to appear in the lumbar thecal sac and a traumatic LP may cause blood to leak into the CSF.
+As such, the committee agreed to make a consensus recommendation to allow at least 12 hours after symptom onset before doing a lumbar puncture to diagnose a subarachnoid haemorrhage.
+The committee also agreed that LP may remain accurate up until 2 weeks post-ictus.

-2.7.320 Cost effectiveness and resource use
+2.7.3 Cost effectiveness and resource use